school-of-data/GIS-curriculum/ghana/module9/module9.md

 Figure 9.53b - Running Raster pixels to points algorithm

 Considering the extent of your study area, this operation can be significantly lengthy in time.
-Figure 9.54 shows how many points we have obtained for Pampanga province.
+Figure 9.54 shows how many points we have obtained for Ashanti region.

 ![alt_text](media/fig954.png "image_tooltip")